ana-ge/ana-ge/README.md

 ### :technologist: About Me :

-- 🇰🇿 I am an iOS Developer from Kazakhstan.
+- 🍎 I am an iOS Developer from Kazakhstan, Almaty.
 - 🎨 I am using UI/UX knowledges to create my projects and always browsing for a good design patterns.
 - ⚡️ I like to read tech articles and listen to Software Development podcasts in my free time.
 - ⚛️ Techno Geek.